 - Completion of the State Training Academy

-- At least one year of experience as a professional social caseworker in either a public or private agency, after obtaining a Bachelor's Degree
+- At least one year of experience in case management in either a public or private agency, after obtaining a Bachelor's Degree

 - A Master's Degree in Human Behavior Sciences can substitute for the required experience.